Chadlar/codingTasks/README.md

 ## Usage
 Once you have installed all prerequisites and dependencies, you can start analyzing the data.
-1. First download Titanic.csv dataset and titanic.ipynb jupyter notebook and be sure they are in the same path.
+1. In this task using Titanic.csv dataset and titanic.ipynb jupyter notebook and be sure they are in the same path.
-2.
+2. Run the titanic.ipynb jupyter notebook file into your source-code editor (or on browser).
+3. And that's it.
+The code must work properly.

+This template provides a basic structure for users to install and use an EDA project from a GitHub repository.
+It's important to ensure that any specific instructions related to the project are included when adapting this template for actual use.

+*Some examples of the model run:*

 ## Credits
 This project would not be possible without the contributions of: